Irelia-ja/outrage_cause_predict/README.md

   frameborder="0"
 ></iframe>

-After the permutation test, we find that the observed TVD corresponds to a **p-value of 0.896**.
+After the permutation test, we find that the observed TVD corresponds to a **p-value of 0.331**.
 Its distribution is shown in the figure.
-Since the p-value is greater than 0.1, We cannot reject the null hypothesis, that is, the distribution of outage.duration is the same when Cause Category detail is missing vs not, indicating that the missingness of  Cause Category detail is not dependent on outage.duration.
+Since the p-value is greater than 0.1, We cannot reject the null hypothesis, that is, the distribution of OUTAGE.START.TIME is the same when Cause Category detail is missing vs not, indicating that the missingness of  Cause Category detail is not dependent on OUTAGE.START.TIME.

 ## Hypothesis Testing
 We will be performing a permutation test on the relationship between **CAUSE.CATEGORY** and **TOTAL.SALES**.
 Specifically, we will examine the difference between the mean total sales of two variables in the **CAUSE.CATEGORY** - severe weather and intentional attack.